echo-air-model/echo-air-model.github.io/docs/code_details/health_impact_calcs.md

    * `debug_mode`: a Boolean indicating whether or not to output debug statements
    * `dpm`: A Boolean indicating whether or not DPM should be visualized
 2. Outputs
-   * `hia_summary`: a summary dataframe containing population, excess mortality, and excess mortality rate per demographic group
+   * `hia_summary`: a summary dataframe containing population, excess mortality/incidence, and excess mortality/incidence rate per demographic group
 3. Methodology:
    1. Calls `plot_total_mortality`.
    2. Calls `export_health_impacts.